 We love staying in Bend whenever we get the chance!
 Our top recommendations include these super-stylish and affordable hotels:

 - LOGE Bend – Features stylish, rustic rooms; LOGE provides city bikes that are complimentary for use and offers evening entertainment and a shared kitchen.

 - Riverhouse on the Deschutes – A clean, spacious, pet-friendly hotel featuring a restaurant, seasonal outdoor pool, hot tub, fitness center, and a bar.
 Downtown Bend is 5 minutes’ drive away.

 - Pine Ridge Inn – Located 2 miles from Downtown Bend, Pine Ridge Inn is just 1 mile away from the Old Mill District.
 They offer very open and spacious suites with king-sized beds and a sofa bed.
 They are pet-friendly and offer an awesome free breakfast.

 PORTLAND TO BEND ROAD TRIP: ESSENTIAL PACKING LIST

-Aside from the normal clothing and toiletries you’d pack for any regular trip, here are the things I’d recommend you not leave home without for your Portland to Crater Lake road trip:
+Aside from the normal clothing and toiletries you’d pack for any regular trip, here are the things I’d recommend you not leave home without for your Portland to Bend road trip: